hazelgrove/livelits-paper/pldi21/artifact/README.txt

        return(x) = inj[L](x)
        bindEvalSplice(splice_name, f) = inj[R](splice_name, f)

      The function f receives the evaluated result of the given splice.
-     For simplicity, we only support splices of Int type right now but other types could be supported using the s-expression serialization format described above (which, albeit, is not fun to try to parse using Hazel code.)
+For simplicity, we only support splices of Int type right now and pass in the value rather than its syntax, but syntactic analysis could be supported using the s-expression serialization format described above (which, albeit, is not fun to try to parse using Hazel code, so we avoid for user-defined livelits.)

      Instead of "editor" being a monadic command that returns a splice editor for the given splice reference, we reserve a tag called "editor" in the HTML encoding and when it is seen as the output of the view function is processed, the appropriate call to generate the splice editor is made and it is inserted in place.
 The splice reference and other necessary information is encoded in the tag's attributes.

      In addition to the view function, there is a shape function that was not detailed in the paper.
 This function requests a certain amount of space for